 October 31st, 2012

-HONING OUR FUTUREOptimize Mobility, Preserve Infrastructure, Strengthen the Economy, Zero Fatalities, by Catherine Higgins.
+HONING OUR FUTUREOptimize Mobility, Preserve Infrastructure, Zero Crashes, Injuries and Fatalities, by Catherine Higgins.

 UDOT Director John Njord praised employees and private sector allies for partnering and innovation.